jmettraux/jaabro/README.md

 ```
 This `fun` function expects a sequence `funame` then `funargs`.
 Those two arguments are parse functions themselves.
 Parse functions generally call a Jaabro function like `seq()`, `rex()`, `eseq()` to compose a bit higher level parser.

+Rewrite rules are of the form `rewrite_{tree_name}(tree)`.
+They take as input a node of a parse tree and return a re-interpretation / rewrite of that tree.
+By default Jaabro takes the tree_name coming from the parse functions to call the corresponding rewrite functions.
+For example a parse tree whose root node is "expression" will be handed to `rewrite_expression(tree)`.

 Here is a complete example:
 ```js
 var Xelp = Jaabro.makeParser(function() {